Eschatologue/CM_wiki/docs/character-creation/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-When you roll damage for an attack you make with a Melee weaoon that you are holding with two hands, you can treat any 1 or 2 on a damage die as a 3.
+When you roll damage for an attack you make with a Melee cold weapon that you are holding with two hands, you can treat any 1 or 2 on a damage die as a 3.
 The weapon must have the Two-Handed or Versatile property to gain this benefit.

 ---